bebrws/jeval/README.md

 # What is this?

 A tool that allows you to use Javascript when mapping over lines from stdin.
 Meant to be used when mapping over results from a shell command.
-This can also handle reduce and filter and probably other functional methods that I have not demoed below:
+This can also handle reduce and filter and probably other functional methods that I have not demoed below.

+For a similar tool with more options checkout [jsin](https://github.com/bebrws/jsin)

 #### Example of map - Print out each line with an @ symbol appended
 ```